henter/yokubi/src/Section1/Part1/Lesson13.md

 To work <b>in</b> a school
 </pre>

 で originally comes from contracting the compound particle にて.
-You may still see にて in old fashioned or formal writing/announcements.
+You may still see にて in old fashioned or formal writing or announcements.

 で can also be used like it's the て form of だ.
 In this usage, it assumes the typical conjunction usage of て form as with verbs or adjectives, except it works with nouns or noun-like words.